It’s fine to fall in love at a young age, but getting married is another thing.

 It’s hard to understand such tradition, but it is harder to make people understand the complication behind this teenage marriage.

 In my country the Philippines, teenage marriage is notallowed.
 Girls cannot marry until she’s 18 years old and boys must be 21 years of age.
 However, it is alarming that many teenage girls and boys are now involved in an intimate relationship as early as puberty age.
 I have seen girls as young as 13 years old getting pregnant.
-But since teenage marriage is not allowed, young girls ended up
+But since teenage marriage is not allowed, young girls ended up being unwed mothers.
+It’s very sad to see such young people spoiling their future.

 This becomes the center of debate of this 20th century, whether to lower the marrying age or not.